manuth/TypeScriptLanguageServiceTester/README.md

 ```

 ### Live-Updating Plugins
-You can perform a live-update of the plugin-configuration by invoking the `LanguageServiceTester.ConfigurePlugin` by passing the plugin-name and the configuration to apply at runtime:
+You can perform a live-update of plugin-configurations by invoking the `LanguageServiceTester.ConfigurePlugin` by passing the plugin-name and the configuration to apply at runtime:

 ```ts
 (